Principle 3 - We need to move authority to the information

 But splitting up the work on a product into separate Stream Teams increases the risk of a lack of consistency in the product experience and overall direction.
 To solve this we need to introduce a second team type, the Product Team, which is responsible for deciding on the scope of work for each Stream Team as well as setting the overall product vision, strategy and quareterly objectives for the teams.

-A Research, Design and Delivery Process
+A Research, Design and Development Process

 Since Stream Teams have responsibility for both identifying and delivering the solutions, their way of working needs to change.
-The new process must includes continuous research, to identify opportunities, continuous design, to identify and evaluate solutions, and continuous delivery, to iteratively build and validate the solutions.
+The new process must includes continuous research, to identify opportunities, continuous design, to identify and evaluate solutions, and continuous development, to iteratively build and validate the solutions.
 This will require training to ensure that the teams are competent in the new skills required and that they make the transition from a siloed way of working to the more collaborative way of working that is required.

 Aligning Teams